 As with most Logitech and SteelSeries gaming headsets, you will need to download their respective software to have access to all the features that they offer.
 For the Logitech G Pro X Wireless, you’ll need to download the Logitech G Hub software and for the SteelSeries Arctis Pro Wireless, the SteelSeries Engine 3 software is needed.

-On the Logitech G Hub software, you’ll be able to customize sound profiles, enable DTS:X 2.0 surround sound, sync RGB and enable Blue Vo!ce.
+On the Logitech G Hub software, you’ll be able to customize sound profiles, enable DTS:X 2.0 surround sound and enable Blue Vo!ce.
 The Blue Vo!ce feature is an excellent way to improve the sound quality of your mic.
 Without it, the microphone on the Logitech G Pro X Wireless sounds a bit thin, with an emphasis on the mid and high frequencies.
 With Blue Vo!ce enabled, the sound quality is very noticeably improved.

 Similarly, you can tweak various settings on the SteelSeries Engine 3 software as well.
 You can enable surround sound or stereo, choose from various EQ presets or create a customized profile, adjust mic volume, set dynamic range and so on.